MATT KADING MEMORIAL APBA LEAGUE |

 |

-receive their relief grade unless it is lower than their start
+will receive their relief grade unless it is lower than their start

 grade.
 If the relief grade is lower